The executive/legal team oversees all aspects of MHP.

 Between 1976 and 1981, Mr. Ziegler was in Washington, DC as an LBJ Intern, legislative assistant and then administrative assistant (chief of staff) to Massachusetts Congressman Robert Drinan, where he specialized in energy, environmental, budget and tax policy and staffed the House Subcommittee on Environment, Energy and Natural Resources.
 From 1983 to 1985 he was Deputy Director of Development and Public Affairs at the Massachusetts Bay Transportation Authority.

-Mr. Ziegler serves as a governor's appointee on the board of the Community Economic Development Assistance Corporation, which provides financing and technical assistance to community-based nonprofits across Massachusetts.
-He chairs the loan committee for the Housing Partnership Fund, a federally-certified community development financial institution and a lending affiliate of the Housing Partnership Network, an organization that brings together the nation's leading housing and community development nonprofits.
+Ziegler serves as a governor's appointee on the board of the Community Economic Development Assistance Corporation, which provides financing and technical assistance to community-based nonprofits across Massachusetts.
+He chairs the board of the Housing Partnership Fund, a federally-certified community development financial institution and a lending affiliate of the Housing Partnership Network, an organization that brings together the nation's leading housing and community development nonprofits.
 For 11 years, he was a director and officer of the National Association of Affordable Housing Lenders before stepping down in 2020.
 He currently serves on the board of Housing Navigator Massachusetts, a nonprofit that was established in 2019 to provide searchable web listings and a common online application for all subsidized housing units in the Commonwealth.

-As an Ipswich resident Mr. Ziegler served as chairman and as a 15-year member of the town’s Finance Committee, overseeing local spending on municipal government and public education and making recommendations on zoning and all other matters before town meeting.
-In 2006 he received the Community Service Award from Citizens Housing and Planning Association and in 2011 the Boston Globe named him one of the top ten innovators in Massachusetts.
+As an Ipswich resident, Ziegler served as chairman and as a 15-year member of the town’s Finance Committee, overseeing local spending on municipal government and public education and making recommendations on zoning and all other matters before town meeting.
+In 2006 he received the Community Service Award from Citizens Housing and Planning Association and in 2011 the Boston Globe named him one of the top 10 innovators in Massachusetts.

 He has a bachelor's degree from Hampshire College and a master's degree in public policy from the Kennedy School at Harvard University.